 Contractors face unique challenges when starting a new assignment.
 If you feel overwhelmed, for example, it may be a problem with your organizational or communication skills.
 You may be spending too much time in your own head and not enough time communicating with your manager about progress on current projects and expectations for new work.
-Follow these six tips and you’ll quickly go from off-track and anxious to confident and competent in your new contracting role.
+Follow these six tips and you’ll quickly go from off-track and anxious to confident, competent and organized in your new contracting role.

 1. Communicate early and often